 About professional membership

-Achieving professional membership of the CIPD demonstrates that you meet the rigorous criteria and professional standards for best practice.
-It showcases your ability to create a real impact in the workplace, and to make a difference to an organisation’s strategy and its people.
-Above all, it emphasises a commitment to your continuing professional development and a desire to stay current.
+Achieving professional membership of the CIPD demonstrates that you meet the rigorous requirements and professional standards for good practice in HR.
+Professional membership is open to both HR generalists and specialists and Learning & Development Professionals.
+It showcases your ability to create a real impact in the workplace, and make a difference to an organisation’s strategy and its people.
+Above all, it emphasises a commitment to your continuing professional development and desire to stay current.

 There are three levels of professional membership

-Associate member (Assoc CIPD) - you are typically providing professional advice to managers across the business and supporting the HR function.
+Associate member (Assoc CIPD) - you are typically providing professional advice to managers across the business and supporting the HR and/or L&D function.

-Chartered Member (Chartered MCIPD) - you are typically managing, developing and implementing HR policies that support organisational objectives.
+Chartered Member (Chartered MCIPD) - you are typically managing, developing and implementing HR policies and plans which support organisational objectives.

-Chartered Fellow (Chartered FCIPD) - you are typically leading the development of strategic HR plans that drive sustained business performance.
+Chartered Fellow (Chartered FCIPD) - you are typically leading the development of HR and/or L&D strategy to drive sustained business performance.

 In addition there is Chartered Companion, which is available by invitation only.